 - New versus existing customers: Separating feedback from new and existing customers will help you understand how experiences differ for people at the various milestones in their customer journey.

 - Customer type: This property can break out different types of customers who are using your products or services (ex. buyers, sellers, consultants, etc.).
 You can also use a similar property to differentiate between customer tiers (free plan, premium customers, enterprise customers).

 - Purchase location: Passing purchase location information can be useful if you have multiple stores, territories, or sales regions.
 You can isolate each location or see aggregate feedback across regions.

 Choosing how many properties to pass

 Templates allows you to pass as many properties as you would like, and we recommend sending as many properties as possible.
 This keeps the door open for future analytical opportunities that you may not realize you need right now.

 You can easily add and remove property filters at any time from your Dashboard, keeping that view manageable no matter how many properties you add.

 Properties captured by default with every survey response

-By default, we capture certain details about your respondents.
+By default, we capture certain details about your respondents dependent on which platform you send from.
 For the Email, Web, and Link platforms, we'll capture: